 Consider the possible public goods, below.
-Select any two to write about.
 In addition to the questions raised in association with each question, answer these questions.
 Does this public good merit a public intervention?
 If so, why?
 If not, why not?
-Limit your text to three pages.

 - a.
 In what respect(s) are the grounds of Evergreen a public good? - b.
 Capitol Lake seems like a public good.
 Yet, particularly for Lakefair, a portion of the grounds are enclosed and the crowds effectively limit public access.
 Since the exclusion principle applies, does this mean Capitol Lake is not a public good? - c.
 Your neighbor has a remarkably gaudy (even tacky) Christmas light display each year.
 A large number of cars are drawn into the neighborhood throughout December.
 Are there public goods here, and what are they? - d.
 A neighbor has a salt lick in his yard.
 He tells you that he has seen the most remarkable things, including coyotes and deer at the salt lick at the same time.
 Is there a public good here, and what is it?